pkruga/Tel_Churn_Repo/README.md

 **Voice Mail Plan**: The presence of a voicemail plan also affects churn.

 **Account Length**: Long-term customers are less likely to leave.

+## Customer Churn Patterns:

+**High Usage**: Customers using more minutes and making more calls are less likely to leave.

+**Service Issues**: Issues with international and voicemail plans contribute to customers leaving.

+**Long-Term Loyalty**: Long-term customers show more loyalty.
+Business Insights:

+**Retention Focus**: Focus on keeping customers with international plans or low usage.

+**Improve Services**: Enhance international and voicemail services to reduce churn.
+Loyalty Programs: Encourage longer-term commitments from new customers.

+**Conclusion**

+By understanding these key factors, businesses can better target efforts to keep customers from leaving, improving overall retention.